Yellow storage boxes on shelving

-Nuances in the industry make dispensary inventory a nightmare.
+Nuances in the industry make dispensary inventory management a nightmare.
 Different states require syncing your inventory with specific systems and federal regulations stipulate how you can buy, sell, display, and store your products.
-To maximize your inventory management, read the ten actionable steps below and integrate them into your business.
+To maximize your inventory management, read the ten actionable steps below detailing how to stock your dispensary and integrate these procedures into your business.

 10 Tips for Managing Dispensary Inventory